CCRM Fertility is seeking IVM study participants

-CCRM Colorado is currently seeking female participants for a new in vitro maturation (IVM) clinical research study.
+Are you looking for an innovative fertility treatment with minimal burden and cost?
+CCRM Fertility is currently seeking participants for a new in vitro maturation (IVM) clinical research study.

-Since IVM does not require aggressive stimulation of the ovaries with fertility medications, it dramatically reduces the number of injections the patients must receive and reduces the side effects often present with hormone treatment, including ovarian hyperstimulation syndrome (OHSS).
+Since IVM does not require aggressive stimulation of the ovaries with hormones, it dramatically reduces the number of injections the patients must receive, reduces the side effects often present with hormone treatment, and virtually eliminates the risk of ovarian hyperstimulation syndrome (OHSS).

 To qualify for this study, participants must be:

 - 18-38 years old

 - Diagnosed with polycystic ovary syndrome (PCOS) or polycystic ovaries, or infertile women with good ovarian reserve

 - Have an antral follicle count (AFC) of 25 or greater

 - Agree to have embryos biopsied for preimplantation genetic testing for aneuploidies (PGT-A)

 - Intend to perform embryo transfer within 4 months after completing the IVM cycle